rustamd74/rustamd74/README.md

 ```
 I have experience in:
+• Python test automation
+• Integration of autotests with allure testops
+• Maintaining documentation in jira
+• Continuous Test Integration in Jenkins
+• Run tests remotely in the cloud
+• Working with git repositories
 • Writing test documentation
 • Writing simple SQL queries
 • Testing REST API (Postman, Swagger)